 - Press F28 twice (toggling on then off).
 This resets the smoke, volume and lights back to their defaults - Send a decimal 64 for a Feature Reset.
-This resets volumes, smoke and light settings. - Send a decimal 128 to reset only address values back to factory default - This is the same as writing 55 to CV55 to engine address 55
+This resets volumes, smoke and light settings. - Send a decimal 128 to reset only address values back to factory default This is the same as writing 55 to CV55 to engine address 55 - Note: The engine address has to be something other than address 55